 The department employs several teaching assistants each semester to assist faculty members in teaching laboratories.
 These positions are awarded on a competitive basis.
 Research assistant positions are also available based on faculty research projects.

 Information about these positions is available by contacting the department.
-Visit the Financial Aid website for information about other financial assistance programs.
+Other financial assistance programs are available through Student Financial Aid and Scholarships.